bocadilloproject/bocadillo/docs/guides/http/routing.md

 Wildcard URL matching is made possible thanks the anonymous parameter `{}`.

-This is useful to implement routes that serve as defaults when no other routes matches the requested URL.
+This is useful to implement routes that serve as defaults when no other route matches the requested URL.

 For example, the following snippet shows how to implement a "catch-all" route.